-CHNS 500au, Man and Nature in Chinese Literature.
+CHNS 500a^u, Man and Nature in Chinese Literature.
 Kang-i Sun Chang.

-An exploration of concepts of man and nature in traditional Chinese poetry and criticism, with special attention to historical contexts and cultural meanings.
+An exploration of concepts of man and nature in traditional Chinese literature and criticism, with special attention to historical contexts and cultural meanings.
 Topics include the centrality of lyricism and Taoism; depictions of nature and self-cultivation; travel in literature; the relation of poetry to painting; images of utopian communities as compared to the Western notion of Utopia; poets' strategies of self-canonization and identity.
 All readings in translation; no knowledge of Chinese is assumed.
 Optional discussion section conducted in Chinese for qualified students.

-CHNS 501bu, Women Poets of Traditional China.
+CHNS 501b^u, Women and Literature in Traditional China.
 Kang-i Sun Chang.
+TTh 1-2.15

 A study of women poets in traditional China, with some attention to representation of women in male poetry as well.
-Issues include literary cannon and traditions, feminine voice and allegory, the abandoned woman, women in exile, the dichotomy of "yin" and "yang," gender and genre, body and sexuality, notions of love, aesthetics of illness, and the function of memory.
-All readings in translation; no knowledge of Chinese assumed.
+Issues include literary canon and traditions, feminine voice and allegory, the abandoned woman, women in exile, the dichotomy of yin and yang, gender and genre, body and sexuality, notions of love, aesthetics of illness, and the function of memory.
+All readings in translation; no knowledge of Chinese required.
 Optional discussion section conducted in Chinese for qualified students.
 Also WGSS 770b.

-CHNS 515u, Elementary Modern Chinese.
-John Montanaro, William Zhou, Jianhua Shen.
+CHNS 515^{u} , Elementary Modern Chinese.
+John Montanaro, William Zhou, Iianhua Shen.

+'''

 MTWThF 9.30 - 10.20 or MTWThF 10.30 - 11.20 or MTWThF 11.30 - 12.20

+'''